Will Lockett: Murder of Geneva Hardman and riots

 Continuing to follow the trails into Nicholasville, police questioned a farmer, Will Hughes, who had seen a black man walking along the pike, covered in mud to his knees.
 By then, a large search party had formed, which even sighted the fleeing man and gave chase, but he fled.
-He was eventually captured by Dr. W. T. Collette and Deputy Sheriff W. C. White near Dixontown, after he had tried to fool them that he was a man called "Will Hamilton".
+He was eventually captured by Dr. W. T. Collette and Deputy Sheriff W. C. White near Dixontown, after he had tried to fool them that he was "Will Hamilton".
 They initially left him on the road, but they saw him enter a residence and turned around to investigate.
 "Hamilton" was interrogated by Assistant Chief Ernest Thompson and Det.
-Dudley Veal, to whom he confessed to attacking Geneva because he had wanted to rape her, but had to kill her with a nearby found rock.
+Dudley Veal, to whom he confessed to attacking Geneva because he had wanted to rape her, but had to kill her with a rock he found nearby.
+Shortly after, Lockett was sent to the Kentucky State Penitentiary.

-Shortly after, he was sent to the Kentucky State Penitentiary.
-On February 9, 1920, riots erupted in Lexington, with lynch mobs trying to kill Kimbrough, but they were prevented by National Guard troops who ultimately fired into the crowd; six men were killed and twenty wounded.
-A soldier and two policemen were also seriously wounded.
-Amid looting and fears of further violence Governor Edwin Morrow requested Federal help, and 1,200 Army soldiers led by Brigadier General Francis C. Marshall were brought to Lexington on special trains.
-They were armed with tanks and machine guns.
-Marshall declared the county to be under martial law.
-Kimbrough was safely escorted to the prison and after two weeks martial law was lifted.
+Governor Edwin P. Morrow dispatched the Kentucky National Guard to Lexington to protect Lockett.
+Morrow told the state adjutant general "Do as much as you have to do to keep that negro in the hands of the law.
+If he falls into the hands of the mob I do not expect to see you alive."

+On February 9, 1920, riots erupted in Lexington, with lynch mobs numbering between 5,000 and 10,000 people trying to storm the courthouse and kill Lockett.
+However, they were prevented from reaching him when the police and National Guard opened fire, shooting more than 50 people.
+Rioters William Hiram Ethington, James D. Masengale, John Van Thomas, John M. Rogers, and Major L.M.
+King, and bystander Benjamin F. Carrier, were killed.
+The father of William Ethington, James Hiram, later complained that while the troops at the front, mostly teenagers with minimal experience, had fired over the heads of the rioters, the police officers and soldiers shooting from the upper floors of the courthouse had fired directly into the mobs.
+In a letter to the Lexington Herald-Leader, he complained that the soldiers and police didn't empathize with the mob.